tim-hub/goldbachs-weak-conjecture/README.md

 The program is written for verifying Goldbach's Weak Conjecture.
 There are just tens of lines code.

+##About Goldbach's weak conjecture
+In number theory, Goldbach's weak conjecture, also known as the odd Goldbach conjecture, the ternary Goldbach problem, or the 3-primes problem, states that:

+    Every odd number greater than 5 can be expressed as the sum of three primes.
+(A prime may be used more than once in the same sum.)

 ##Notice
 And ofcourse, I did not solve the conjecture.
 For this program designed to verify the conjecture when the number is below *Max* that the number you input.